 I've seen many people describing software layers in the same old way, all over and over again.
 Here, I'm going to introduce my vision of how to layer the software architecture.
 This might seem like an outcome of the other definitions you can find online; however, the slight difference is in the accuracy of belongings to each layer.
-I hope that the readers will find it refreshingly new.
+I hope that the readers will find it both refreshingly new and useful.

 In my world, software architecture is layered as follows (description will come after the diagram):